National Australia Bank Modern Slavery and Human Trafficking Statement

 This Modern Slavery and Human Trafficking Statement (Statement) is made pursuant to the Modern Slavery Act 2015 (UK) (MSA) by National Australia Bank Limited (ABN 12 004 044 937) (NAB) in respect of NAB and its related bodies corporate (NAB Group) and relates to the financial year 1 October 2017 to 30 September 2018 (2018 financial year).

 NAB Group is a financial services organisation providing a range of financial products and services.
 The majority of the NAB Group's financial services businesses operate in Australia and New Zealand, with branches located in Asia, the UK and the US.
 Key businesses include Business and Private Banking, Consumer Banking and Wealth, Corporate and Institutional Banking, and New Zealand Banking.
 Major brands currently include nab, UBank and MLC in Australia, and BNZ in New Zealand.

-NAB has a global supply chain made up of around 1,841 contracted suppliers1.
+NAB has a global supply chain made up of around 1,820 contracted suppliers.
 Our supply chain relationships include suppliers from the following sectors: Information, Communications, and Technology; Property Services (including Facilities Management, Utilities, Cleaning, Waste Management and Security); Business Process Offshoring; Logistics and Correspondence; Consulting Services; Marketing; Print and Promotional Goods and Services; Fleet Management; Office Supplies; and Corporate Clothing.

 NAB seeks to do business with suppliers that have similar values, ethics and sustainable business practices, including those related to human rights.
 NAB recognises that as a large purchaser of goods and services, the business conduct and performance of its suppliers can have a significant impact on its performance and reputation within the communities in which it operates.